Q: I think I’m an empathetic leader, but is there a limit to empathy?

 Empathy is exhausting

 If empathy is important and too much is a problem, your challenge is knowing where to draw the line.
-Striking a balance is essential in order to reap the benefits of empathy while limiting any drawbacks from excess.
+Striking a balance is essential to reap the benefits of empathy while limiting any drawbacks from excess.

 Be rational and compassionate